Skip to main content

 1. Bid late in the window, not early.
 Early bids just set the price for the eventual winner.

 5. Pair with a Sky Club visit on arrival.
-If you're flying Delta in with a lounge-access fare or card, you get the full SKY360° brand stack — airport club, then Sphere club, then suite.
+If you're flying Delta in with a lounge-access fare or card, you get the full SKY360° brand stack: airport club, then Sphere club, then suite.
 That's a story worth telling.

 The bottom line

 If you've been sitting on SkyMiles wondering whether Experiences is worth the attention, the Sphere calendar is your answer.
 Backstreet Boys runs through August.
 No Doubt and Phish hit in spring.
-The Wizard of Oz keeps extending.
+The Wizard of Oz keeps getting extended.
 Metallica and the Eagles will keep surfacing.
 And every drop routes through a platform that gets barely any coverage outside of a few FlyerTalk megathreads.